horga83/shellChatGPT/README.md

 There should be equivalency of features under Bash, and Zsh.

-Zsh is much faster than Bash in respect to some features.
+Zsh is faster than Bash in respect to some features.

 <!--
 Although it should be noted that I test the script under Ksh and Zsh,